 The common thread of the examples above is that better understanding — based on flow and BGP analytics — leads to better business and technical outcomes.
 And the key to better understanding is to recognize that flow data plus BGP data makes Big Data.
 It’s not uncommon for a multi-homed network to generate billions of flow records per day.
 Until recently, however, traffic analysis solutions were severely limited in compute and storage capacity.
 That meant that they could provide summary reports, but not the kind of deep, path-aware analyses that offer the insights outlined above.
 Only a big data solution can handle the required data at the required scale.

 Kentik has introduced the industry’s first purpose-built big data engine, built around a distributed post-Hadoop core, for network traffic and BGP analytics.
 Offered as a cost-effective SaaS, Kentik Detect includes key features such as real-time ad-hoc querying, alerting and DDoS detection, and intuitive, multi-dimensional flow visualizations.
 To learn more about how BGP and flow analysis has developed over time, check out our two-part post on The Evolution of BGP NetFlow Analysis.
-If you’re ready to start taking advantage right now of the insights offered by big data-based network intelligence, contact us or sign up for a free trial.
+If you’re ready to start taking advantage right now of the insights offered by big data-based network intelligence, schedule a demo or sign up for a free trial.